isabella232/hermes-4/README.md

 ## How to setup Hermes

-Hermes is a Rails 4 app so it will be that easy to run it:
+Hermes is a Rails 4 app that requires either a Postgres, MySQL or SQLite3 database.
+For SQLite3, the [PCRE extension](https://github.com/ralight/sqlite3-pcre) is
+required, that can usually be found by installing the sqlite3-pcre package of your operating system distribution.

 * Get the code: `git clone https://github.com/ifad/hermes.git`
 * Install dependencies: `bundle`